Biden to touch on voting rights in sermon celebrating MLK

 In Atlanta, Biden will the first sitting president ever to speak at a Sunday service at Ebenezer, Bottoms said.

+Warnock told ABC’s “This Week” that Biden will “sit in the spiritual home of Martin Luther King Jr., Georgia’s greatest son, arguably the greatest American, who reminds us that we’re tied in a single garment of destiny, that this is not about Democrat and Republican, red, yellow, brown, black and white.
+We’re all in it together.”

-King, who was assassinated in 1968 after he fueled passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965, would have celebrated his 94th birthday on Sunday.
-Members of King’s family are expected to be in attendance for Biden’s visit.
+King, who was born on Jan.
+15, 1929, was assassinated in 1968 at age 39.
+He helped he fueled passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965.
+Members of King’s family were expected to be in attendance for Biden’s visit.

 The president plans to be in Washington on Monday to speak at the National Action Network’s annual breakfast on the King holiday.